mymax9172/couchdbjs/readme.md

 > name: name of the database
 > schema:(optional) schema definition

 Without a schema definition this methods just create an empty database in the connected server.
-Usign a schema is highly recommended to take advantage of this library.
+Using a schema is highly recommended to take advantage of this library.

 Returned object: